What is a first look?

 A first look is when you and your fiancé see each other before the ceremony on your wedding day.
 It serves to help relieve stress and gives you a rare (and often only) private moment with your spouse to be on your big day.

 I'm honestly not sure how this tradition has survived through the decades.
 It was put in place when arranged marriages were custom.
 The two betrothed wouldn’t meet or see each other until the ceremony, preventing the groom from being able to back out of the arrangement.
-Thankfully, society has progressed since then, and, for the most part, we choose to marry for love!
+Thankfully, society has progressed since then, and, for the most part, we choose to marry for love.
 We can choose to see them before the ceremony as well!

 Does a first look take any emotion away from the bride walking down the aisle?

-I can say this from personal experience — Not at all.
+I can say this from personal experience — not at all.
 Walking down the aisle and being given away to your fiancé is exhilarating, and nothing can change that.
-Walking down the isle is simply a different kind of moment than a first look.
+Walking down the aisle is simply a different kind of moment than a first look.
 My husband describes seeing me walking down the aisle as “the moment when it first felt like the wedding was real” and “the beginning of forever” even though we had already seen each other before that moment. *Gush*.